The Duffy Boat Project

 When Karen Butler donated her late husband Fred's beloved 2007 21-foot Duffy electric boat, she wasn’t just parting with a cherished vessel—she was honoring the life and spirit of her granddaughter Hennessy.
 She was also offering a gift to the broader community: a chance to better understand Autism not as a diagnosis but as a deeply human experience filled with love, challenges, triumphs, and resilience.

-The Duffy Boat Project is a joint initiative between the Autism Society of San Diego and Like Minds Alliance.
+The Duffy Boat Project is an initiative of Like Minds Alliance.
 It is part memorial, part awareness campaign, and part inclusive community-building effort.
 The project centers on the full restoration of Fred Butler’s Duffy boat—a boat once filled with laughter and family memories—and transforms it into a mobile outreach platform.
 It will be used to raise awareness about Autism, provide a sensory-friendly experience for neurodivergent individuals, and promote hope and healing for families like Hennessy’s.

 A Granddaughter’s Journey